ablab/IsoQuant/README.md

         - `exon_detach` - read contains additional exon(s) comparing to the isoform, but a neighboring exon looses a sequnce of a similar length;
         - `terminal_exon_shift` - read has alternative terminal exon;
         - `alternative_structure` - reads has different intron chain that does not fall into any of categories above;
-    - alternative transcription start / end (reported when CAGE data / poly-A tails are present):
+    - alternative transcription start / end (reported when poly-A tails are present):
         - `alternative_polya_site` - read has alternative polyadenylation site;
         - `internal_polya_site` - poly-A tail detected but seems to be originated from A-rich intronic region;
         - `correct_polya_site` - poly-A site matches reference transcript end;